-In this section we describe ROTE (Rollback Protection for Trusted Execution), a distributed system for rollback protection on SGX.
+In this section we describe ROTE (Rollback Protection for Trusted Execution), a distributed system for state integrity and rollback protection on SGX.
 We start by explaining the rationale behind the chosen counter increment technique, our system architecture, group assignment and system initialization.
 After that, we describe the rollback protection protocols.